Board of Directors

 John received his undergraduate degree in Biomedical and Electrical Engineering from Duke, a Master’s in Biomedical Engineering from Johns Hopkins where he was a Bozzelli Scholar, and an M.D. from the University of Chicago where he received the Joseph A. Capps Award for the most outstanding student in clinical medicine.
 Thereafter, John conducted his residency training in surgery at Johns Hopkins.

-Mark is Executive Director of NuSI and its Senior Scientific Advisor.
-Throughout his career, his research has been directed at understanding the metabolic mechanisms that control eating behavior, including overeating in obesity, with a particular focus on the role of energy metabolism and the signaling function of the liver.
+Mark is NuSI’s Senior Scientific Advisor.
+Throughout his career, his research has been directed at understanding the metabolic mechanisms that control eating behavior, including in obesity, with a particular focus on the role of energy metabolism and the signaling function of the liver.
 Prior to joining NuSI in 2013 as Vice President of Research, he was a Member and Associate Director at the Monell Chemical Senses Center, a nonprofit, basic research institute devoted to research on the mechanisms and functions of taste and smell, including in appetite and nutrition.
-He received his doctorate in 1976 from Princeton University and, after postdoctoral work at the University of Pittsburgh and the Collège de France in Paris, taught at the University of Massachusetts in Amherst before joining Monell.
+He received his doctorate from Princeton University and, after postdoctoral work at the University of Pittsburgh and the Collège de France in Paris, taught at the University of Massachusetts in Amherst before joining Monell.
 Mark is a Guggenheim Fellowship awardee, and has been the recipient of numerous research grants, primarily from the National Institutes of Health.
 He has authored over 150 papers and book chapters covering empirical and theoretical work on appetite, obesity, hunger and satiety, and food preferences.